This course is open only to students registered for the Translation in Theory and Practice specialization.

 There are resits for the mid-term and end-of-term translation assignments.
 Marks for the annotated translations need to be at least 6.0.
 Students can only resit a course component if the mark for the component is a fail.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Reading materials to be made available on Blackboard.
+Reading materials to be made available on Brightspace also for: